 Moreover, the action Guida immaginaria dell’Isolotto has received a contribution from Fondazione CR Firenze in the framework of “PARTECIPAZIONE CULTURALE”, the thematic Call for Proposals that the Foundation dedicates to the support of cultural programmes aimed at enhancing the active participation of the local community and the social inclusion of the suburbs.

 A training course for primary and secondary school teachers at the I.C.
 Statale Pirandello aimed at fostering the ability to critically read the language of film.
-The course will be held by the expert trainer of visual education Milo Adami, who will provide the basic tools on how a film is constructed and realised and on the practice of moving images in contemporary art.
-The course is preparatory for the teachers’ coordination of the two subsequent workshops aimed at students.
-The lectures by Milo Adami will be followed by two meetings held by Lo schermo dell’arte.
+The course has been held by the expert trainer of visual education Milo Adami, who provided the basic tools on how a film is constructed and realised and on the practice of moving images in contemporary art.
+The course has been preparatory for the teachers’ coordination of the two subsequent workshops aimed at students.
+The lectures by Milo Adami have been followed by two meetings held by Lo schermo dell’arte.

 The Toolbox – Too see in order to teach is accessible with a private password by clicking here: LINK